-Educare DC works across our community – at our flagship school in Parkside-Kenilworth, through our Early Head Start – Child Care Partners, and at new our expansion site (coming in 2021).
+Educare DC works across our community – at our flagship school in Parkside-Kenilworth, at our school in Deanwood co-located at IDEA Public Charter School, and through our Early Head Start – Child Care Partners.
 Together we share a common vision: that all children – regardless of race or socioeconomic status – receive the strong start in life that they deserve.
 Each of us has a role in creating nurturing educational environment that ignites students’ love of learning and sets the stage for their lifelong success.
 Our leadership team is proud to guide and support this work.

 Barbara Ledyard joined Educare DC in August 2020 as vice president of finance and administration.
 In this role she serves on the senior leadership team with direct responsibility for finance, human resources, procurement and compliance management.
 With 20 years of experience in nonprofit administration, Ms. Ledyard brings non-profit expertise in administering federal contracts, fiscal oversight, outcomes measurement, capacity building, operational processes, training and technical assistance.
 Her work has intentionally centered around anti-poverty programming and she is an advocate of two-generational approaches to reducing poverty.
 Prior to her current position, Ms. Ledyard served as senior program manager with the Housing and Homeless Division of Catholic Charites, ensuring fiscal, operational, and administrative program compliance of permanent supportive housing programs.
 Prior to Catholic Charities, she served as project director at the Community Action Partnership providing fiscal oversight of the Supportive Services for Veteran Families Program which focused on housing homeless veterans and their families.
 As part of this role, she also assisted with the coordination and provision of training and technical assistance to a national network of over 1,000 Community Action Agencies.
 Ms. Ledyard also previously served as senior support manager with Cincinnati-Hamilton County Community Action Agency where she ensured Head Start program compliance with Federal Performance Standards.
 Her past experiences also include leading agency-wide initiatives centered on community needs assessments, program evaluations, racial equity, community collaborations, and strategic planning.
 Ms. Ledyard earned both a Master of Science in Public Policy and Administration, and a Bachelor of Science in Journalism from Jackson State University, Jackson, MS.